congenial-acorn/CTS/README.md

 ### Starting the route
 * Dock with your carrier.
 * Make sure your cursor is over the "Carrier Services" option, and that your internal panel (right) is on the home tab.
-* Open the traversal system.
-Fill in the options:
-  * Journal Dir: The directory of your Elite Dangerous journal files.
+* Update `TraversalSystem/settings.txt` with your journal directory, Discord webhook, tritium slot, and route file location.
+* Toggle behaviour in `TraversalSystem/settings.ini` (auto-plot, disable-refuel, power-saving, refuel-mode, and single-discord-message).
-  * Route: Put each system on a new line.
-Alternatively, import from a plain text list of systems, or a CSV from Spansh's FC plotter.
+* Put each system on a new line in `route.txt` (or any file referenced by `route_file` in `settings.txt`).
-* Check the options menu:
-  * Automatically plot jumps: If unchecked, you'll instead receive a pop-up telling you to plot a jump when it's time.
-  * Determine Tritium requirements when automatically findng route: Requires a carrier to be added to the admin interface.
-  * Power saving mode: EXPERIMENTAL.
-Will close and re-open the game between jumps.
-Requires the Steam version of Elite Dangerous.
-* Select the starting point: If you're already at a system on the route, select it here.
-Otherwise select "Before first system in route".
-* Click "Run CATS", then tab to the Elite Dangerous window.
+* Run `python TraversalSystem/main.py`, then tab to the Elite Dangerous window.
 It should now start to plot jumps.

 ## Traversal system disclaimer
 Use of programs like this is technically against Frontier's TOS.
-While they haven't yet banned people for automating carrier jumps, the developer does not take any responsibility for any actions that could be taken against your account.<br>
+While they haven't yet banned people for automating carrier jumps, the developer does not take any responsibility for any actions that could be taken against your account.
-Use of the admin interface without the traversal system carries no risk, as it's simply reading from FDev's API.

 <br><br>
 o7